Faezehabibi/SINDy/museum/sindy.md

 # Sparse Identification of Non-linear Dynamical Systems (SINDy)[1]
 <div align="justify">
-In this section, we teach, create, simulate, and visualize the Sparse Identification of Non-linear Dynamical Systems (SINDy) [1] model implemention in NGC-Learn library (JAX).
-After going through this demonstration, you will:[^1]
+In[^1] this section, we teach, create, simulate, and visualize the Sparse Identification of Non-linear Dynamical Systems (SINDy) [1] model implemention in NGC-Learn library (JAX).
+After going through this demonstration, you will:
 </div>

 1. Learn how to discover the differential equation of a dynamical system using SINDy algorithm only by the stapshots from the system.